huosh1/obsidian-sync/README.md

 ### Manual Operations

 The main "Synchronize" button performs a complete two-way sync, analyzing differences and updating files as needed.
 "Push Local" only uploads your local changes to Dropbox.
 "Pull Remote" only downloads changes from Dropbox.
 "Snapshot" creates a timestamped backup of your entire vault.

-## Troubleshooting

-If you get permission errors on Linux, try running with `python3` instead of `python`.
-Make sure all dependencies are installed correctly by running the pip install command again.

-For Dropbox connection issues, verify your app credentials are correct and that you've enabled the required permissions in the Dropbox App Console.

-If the interface doesn't appear, make sure you have `python3-tkinter` installed on Linux systems.

 ## File Organization